VividCortex/go-database-sql-tutorial/README.md

 We've documented several surprises and antipatterns throughout this tutorial, so please refer back to them if you didn't read them already:

 * Opening and closing databases can cause exhaustion of resources.
-* Failing to use `rows.Close()`, or mixing transactional methods and transactional SQL commands, can cause exhaustion of resources.
+* Failing to use `rows.Close()` or `stmt.Close()` can cause exhaustion of resources.
+* Mixing transactional methods and transactional SQL commands can cause exhaustion of resources.
 * Using `Query()` for a statement that doesn't return rows is a bad idea.
 * Failing to use prepared statements can lead to a lot of extra database activity.
 * Nulls cause annoying problems, which may show up only in production.